grafana/mimir/docs/sources/architecture/store-gateway.md

 Blocks are replicated across multiple store-gateway instances based on a replication factor configured via `-store-gateway.sharding-ring.replication-factor`.
 The blocks replication is used to protect from query failures caused by some blocks not loaded by any store-gateway instance at a given time like, for example, in the event of a store-gateway failure or while restarting a store-gateway instance (e.g. during a rolling update).

-This feature requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML config options).
+This feature requires the backend [hash ring]({{<relref "../architecture/about-the-hash-ring">}}) to be configured via `-store-gateway.sharding-ring.*` flags (or their respective YAML config flags).

 ### Sharding strategies

 The store-gateway uses shuffle-sharding to spread the blocks of each tenant across a subset of store-gateway instances.
 The number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.

-The default number of store-gateway instances per tenant is configured using the `-store-gateway.tenant-shard-size` flag (or their respective YAML config options).
+The default number of store-gateway instances per tenant is configured using the `-store-gateway.tenant-shard-size` flag (or their respective YAML config flags).
 The shard size can then be overridden on a per-tenant basis setting the `store_gateway_tenant_shard_size` in the limits overrides.

 Default value for `-store-gateway.tenant-shard-size` is 0, which means that tenant's blocks are sharded across all store-gateway instances.

-_Please check out the [shuffle sharding documentation](../guides/shuffle-sharding.md) for more information about how it works._
+For more information on shuffle sharding, refer to [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}}).

 ### Auto-forget

-When a store-gateway instance cleanly shutdowns, it automatically unregisters itself from the ring.
+When a store-gateway instance cleanly shuts down, it automatically unregisters itself from the ring.
 However, in the event of a crash or node failure, the instance will not be unregistered from the ring, potentially leaving a spurious entry in the ring forever.

 To protect from this, when an healthy store-gateway instance finds another instance in the ring which is unhealthy for more than 10 times the configured `-store-gateway.sharding-ring.heartbeat-timeout`, the healthy instance forcibly removes the unhealthy one from the ring.